vincentverstraeten/thehealthyendpoint/content/english/about.md

 image: images/about.jpg
 caption:
   enable: true
-  title: I’m Vincent Verstraeten, A modern system administrator that lives and works in Antwerp.
-Welcome to my blog the healthy endpoint.
+  title: I’m Vincent Verstraeten and welcome to The Healthy Endpoint.
+  I hope this blog will help you keep your endpoints healthy & secure.
 social:
   enable: true
   social_links: